Rbillon59/jmeter-docker-compose-starterkit/README.md

 ## Options

-Options can be set in the *docker-compose.yml* file
+Options can be set in the .env file or *docker-compose.yml* file directly

 *JMX* required : Your jmx filename
 *XMX* optional : Set the java heap (default 1g)